thlor/portalmonitor/INSTALL.markdown

 # database setup
 - create a user for your database (eg. opendataportalwatch)

-`sudo -u postgres psql opendataportalwatch`
+`sudo -u postgres createuser opendataportalwatch`

 - create a database (eg. opendataportalwatchdb)